Are you a senior living in Toronto?

 Or perhaps you are a caregiver helping an aging loved one?

-The services CAH provides to seniors in the community can include:
+The services CAH provides to seniors in the community

 The Homemaking program delivered entirely in French, is designed for seniors in Toronto who have difficulty performing certain tasks in their daily lives.
 Eligibility for this program is determined through a standardized assessment of the needs of people aged 55+ experiencing a decline in physical and/or cognitive autonomy.
 This assessment identifies the level of assistance required by clients in their home or apartment, in order to continue to live safely in their own environment.